How we program for your goals

 • Exploding up

-This is why two people may do the same exercise but have completely different experiences depending on their goals and the intention behind it.
+This is why two people may do the same exercise differently depending on their goals.

 10. More Is Not Always Better

-One of the most underrated parts of programming is knowing when not to add more.
+One of the most important parts of programming is knowing when not to add more.

 Good Programming Should Feel Purposeful